Frequently Asked Questions

 The second graders are tested using Raven's Coloured Progressive Matrices.
-Third through eighth graders are tested using Raven's Standard Progressive Matrices aside from meeting other academic data (classroom performance, STAR 360 results, CAASPP results, and teacher observation).
+Third through eighth graders are tested using Raven's Standard Progressive Matrices.
 The Raven's assessment is a non-verbal multiple choice test where the test taker is given a geometric design with a missing piece.
 The test taker must determine which of the given choices best completes the missing piece of the design.
 The assessment is administered to the student in-person.

 When will I be receiving my child's results?

 Parents/guardians of referred students will be receiving a GATE notification letter with the child’s results at the end of the GATE identification process (see GATE flyer for date).
 Notifications will be mailed to the home address found in our system.
 If there has been a change of address, we urge you to contact your child's school.

 For the students that are tested, test scores are reported as a percentile score.
 A percentile score is based on the number of correct responses on the Raven's assessment and the student's age at the time of testing.
 The percentile score represents the percent of the norm group of students tested who scored lower than the student.

 What score does a child need to qualify as Gifted?

 A student that scores at the 98th percentile or above will qualify for GATE.

 Can kindergarten and first graders be referred to the GATE identification process?

 Oxnard School District's general GATE identification process begins in the second grade.
 All students in second grade are assessed, unless parent chooses to opt their child out of testing.
 Parents/guardians, teachers, and/or administrators can refer students in grades 3-8 to the GATE identification process.

 What can I do if my child did not qualify for Gifted Services?